collinmurch/macos-spaces/README.md

 After downloading, unzip and place application in /Applications.

+I haven't gotten it signed yet, so you also have to go to System Preferences and allow apps from all developers.

 _Optional:_ Add as a login item for your user in System Preferences to open on startup.

 ***